 Let’s face it art is EVERYWHERE.
 Of course, we creatives have our own websites, portfolios, Instagrams, VSCO’s, etc. but we still want our creative, finished products to stand out, and to be seen by the widest audience imaginable.
 How can we do that without breaking the bank?
 Free advertising is out there, but it requires the artist to make some sacrifices as well.
 The way you should try to look at it is that we all have to start somewhere.
 Simply remember that it won’t always be this way, your art will not always be out in the world for free, but in order to hook some people, you must bait your line.

-Below you can find a list of 5 different ways to get your art out and into the public’s eye in ways other than online forums.
+Below you can find a list of 5 different ways to get your art seen.

 Posters for local events